molgenis/VaSeBuilder/docs/parameters.md

 * __[-m / --output-mode] Selected output mode:_ This option allows users to select which output mode VaSeBuilder should be run in.
 The output mode can be specified with a single letter with A (A-mode), D (D-mode), P (P-mode) and V (V-mode) as accepted values.
 Note that D-mode has not yet been implemented.
 * __[-r / --reference] Genome reference:__ One single reference can be provided and should be in FASTA format.
 Furthermore, this genome reference needs to be the reference used to process (read mapping, variant calling, etc) both the acceptor sample and donor sammples.
 * __[-o / --out-dir] Output directory:__ Path to an existing directory where VaSebuilder should write the output files to.
-* __[-l / --log] Log file:__ Users can provide a name for the log file that gets written during a VaSebuilder run.
+* __[-l / --log] Log file:__ Name for the log file that gets written during a VaSebuilder run.
 The default name for a log file is 'VaSeBuilder.log'.
 When multiple VaSeBuilder runs are performed this option can be useful to differentiate log files.

 ### Alignment file parameters
 There are two mutually exclusive parameters for providing alignment (BAM/CRAM) files.
 Note that alignment files can also consist of a mixture of BAM and CRAM files.